 “It takes nerves of steel to sign up for the largest financial commitment you’ve ever had at a time when the economic outlook is bleak, unemployment is rising, and fear and pessimism are rampant,” says McBride.

-The bottom line is if you have the patience, savings and overall financial health to weather weak economic times, don’t let the next recession (or fear of one) come between you and your housing needs.
+If you have the job security, patience, savings and overall financial health to weather weak economic times, don’t let the next recession (or fear of one) come between you and your housing needs.